diptanw/esphome-i2c-sensor/README.md

     Adjust the `coefficient` and `constant` based on known light conditions (e.g., direct sunlight vs. dark room).

-- **Version**
+- **Address**
-  - `address`: Optionally specify a new I2C address for the sensor if the default conflicts with another device on your I2C bus.
+  - `new_address`: Optionally specify a new I2C address for the sensor if the default conflicts with another device on your I2C bus.
 This must be done before other devices on the bus are initialized to avoid conflicts.
 After addres is changed, set the new address to `address` field of i2c device.

 ## Callibration